GauravSingh539/Medico-Nearby-Doctors-and-Hospitals/README.md

   4.If it is good i will accept the request.
   5.Thank you in advance for your contribution.

-Oh yeah i forgot one thing... if you want to run the project on your device... navigate to frontend folder in your terminal and type "npm run both"
-It will do the work.
+If you want to run the project on your device navigate to frontend folder in your terminal and type "npm run both" It will do the work and make sure to make a db in your mongodb compass and replace the address of the db in db.js in backend folder to your mongodb compass address.
+You can put your own data according to your locality or you can just import the json files in the project folder (Medico.doctors.json, Medico.hospitals.json, Medico.users.json).